eamsdev/MiniBlog/src/assets/posts/6_20230503_OAuth_DotNet_React.md

 2. A user is created by the application
 3. User signs in using the aforementioned account
 4. A cookie with claims containing the identity of the user is returned and stored by the browser
-5. Said cookie is sent on subsequent requests, is validated server-side to access protected resources
+5. Said cookie is sent on subsequent requests, and validated server-side to access protected resources

 With OAuth, assuming that you won't be using OpenIdConnect, your user creation/login flow could be the following:

 1. User clicks on "Sign in with Github"
-2. The application redirects the user to Github's Resource Authorization page, here user signs in and grant the application access to the user's profile
+2. The application redirects the user to Github's Resource Authorization page, where the user signs in and grants the application access to the user's profile
-3. Github redirects to the Authorization Callback url which pass the Authorization Code to the server
+3. Github redirects to the Authorization Callback url which passes the Authorization Code to the server
 4. The server exchanges the code for the access token
 5. With the access token, the server retrieves the user profile
 6. If said user exists, then the user is signed in (via a cookie)
 7. If the user does not exist, then the user is created and signed in (via a cookie)
-8. Said cookie is sent on subsequent requests, is validated server-side to access protected resources
+8. Said cookie is sent on subsequent requests, and validated server-side to access protected resources

 As you can probably tell, the access token is short-lived, as we are only using it to access the user profile of the user logging in.